Azure-Samples/record-playback-test-proxy-demo-java/README.md

 This project is intended to be a demo that goes with the following [Azure SDK blog post][azure_sdk_blog_post].

 The test proxy is compatible with all four major languages and can be easily installed using the standard dotnet tool installation process as described in the blog post.
-To use it, you'll need to be able to reroute your app requests to the test proxy via modifications to the request headers.
+To use it, you\'ll need to be able to reroute your app requests to the test proxy via modifications to the request headers.

 <!-- Links -->
 [jdk]: https://docs.microsoft.com/java/azure/jdk/